Leah Savion Faculty Fellowship

 NTT faculty interested in applying must have been a FACET member for at least three years and participated in at least two FACET activities in the three years immediately prior to submitting the application.
 The amount and recipient of the fellowship will be determined by a selection committee comprised of at least three FACET members.

-The application deadline is January 30, 2024.
+The application deadline is annually on January 30.
 A selection committee comprised of at least three FACET members will review applications and determine the amount and recipient of the fellowship by February/March.

 Applications should be emailed to facet@iu.edu as a single PDF and include the following: